Five Amazing Indian Women in Yoga

 “I never stopped practicing yoga at any point in my life.
 That’s the secret of my health.”

-Mata Amritanandamayi
+Mata Amritanandamayi (Amma)

 “Don’t be discouraged by your incapacity to dispel darkness from the world.
 Light your little candle and step forward.”

 Affectionately known as The Hugging Saint or Amma, this woman with a huge heart is one of the most cherished karma yogis of our time.
-Born in southern India to a family of conservative fisherman, Amma witnessed a lot of poverty, suffering and sadness in her community from a very tender age.
+Born in southern India to a family of conservative fishermen, Amma witnessed a lot of poverty, suffering and sadness in her community from a very tender age.
 Yet, she had always felt that it was her duty to show compassion, comfort and warmth to those experiencing pain.
 To her, everyone was equal and deserving of love, no matter what religion, history, caste or gender.

 Dr. Hansa Yogendra